atomic-cloak/atomic-cloak/README.md

 ## Deployments

-The instance of Atomic Cloak smart contract is deployed on following networks:
+The instance of Atomic Cloak smart contract is deployed on following networks (to be updated):

 | Networks       |            Address      |